Small big improvements

 The big two – Most gamers, and decent Americans, fit into one of these two categories.

 Liberal Gamer: The possible upcoming game price increase is unnecessary and will only lead to more piracy.
 What happened to the money we were supposed to save on the change over from carts to CDs anyway?
-The market exists to serve gamers because we allow the market to exist so the idea that we should all fall to our knees and thank the publishers for giving us games is ridiculous. → Think outside the post.
+The market exists to serve gamers because we allow the market to exist so the idea that we should all fall to our knees and thank the publishers for giving us games is ridiculous. → Lamers so loved the world that they gave their only article, so that everyone who believes in reading won’t perish but will have eternal lives.

 Shortcomings of the Emerging Plot